If you're aged 18 or over you can now book your COVID-19 vaccination to protect you, your loved ones and your community.

 Who can get a COVID-19 vaccine

-People aged 18 and over (or turning 18 within 3 months) can get a 1st and 2nd dose of a vaccine.
+People aged 18 and over (or turning 18 within 3 months) can get a first and second dose of a vaccine.

-Most children and young people aged 12 to 17 are currently only being offered a 1st dose.
+Most children and young people aged 12 to 17 are currently only being offered a first dose.

 Find out more about who can get a COVID-19 vaccine.

 Booster vaccine doses will be available on the NHS for people most at risk from COVID-19 who have already had 2 doses of a vaccine.

 The NHS will let you know when it's your turn to have one.

 Find out more about the COVID-19 booster vaccine.

 If you have any questions or queries about the vaccine, visit our coronavirus facts page where you'll find lots of helpful information from trusted sources, including the NHS.

 Data on the number of Derbyshire residents vaccinated in each district and borough is being released weekly by the NHS and can be found on the NHS website.
 To find statistics for your district or borough area you'll need to click on the Weekly Data link and then click on the link to Vaccinations by Lower Tier Local Authorities, which is under the heading Administrative Geographies.